 Carrie LeCrom, Ph.D.

-LeCrom’s research interests lie in sport for development, global sport, and sport consumer behaviour.
-She has published in journals including the Journal of Sport Management, Sport Management Review, Sport in Society, the Journal of Sport for Development, and Sport Marketing Quarterly, among others.
-She presents her work at various conferences annually and is on the editorial board of Sport Management Education Journal.
-In 2014 LeCrom was awarded the Ruch Award for Excellence in Teaching, the highest teaching award given by VCU’s School of Education, and in 2016 she was the VCU School of Education’s Award of Excellence recipient for combined excellence in teaching, research, and service.
+LeCrom is a well-published scholar in some of sport management’s top journals such as Sport Management Review, the Journal of Sport Management, Sport in Society, and Sport Marketing Quarterly.
+In 2020 she was selected as a North American Society of Sport Management Research Fellow and has served on the editorial boards of Sport Management Education Journal and the Journal of Amateur Sport.
+In 2014, LeCrom was awarded the Ruch Award for Excellence in Teaching, the highest teaching award given by VCU’s School of Education, and in 2016 she was the Award of Excellence recipient for combined excellence in teaching, research, and service.
 LeCrom holds degrees from Lynchburg College (B.A. in Business Administration and Sport Management), and VCU (M.S. in Sport Leadership; Ph.D. in Education).
-She competed on the women’s soccer team at Lynchburg College where she was named 1st Team All-American and Academic All-American.
-LeCrom is married to the Director of Youth Development for the Richmond Strikers Soccer club; they have one daughter and one son.
+She is married to the Director of Youth Development for the Richmond Strikers Soccer Club and has two children.

 See Dr. LeCrom's research and publications.